jgaskins/perpetuity-postgres/README.md

 # Perpetuity::Postgres

-This is the PostgreSQL adapter for Perpetuity.
+This is the PostgreSQL adapter for [Perpetuity](https://github.com/jgaskins/perpetuity), a Data Mapper-pattern persistence gem.
+The Data Mapper pattern puts persistence logic into mapper objects and keeps it out of your domain models.
+This keeps your domain models lightweight and focused.

 ## Installation